APPLIED PHYSICS GROUP

 Ph.D. – Iowa State University

-Prior to coming to Hong Kong, he had been working at Oak Ridge National Laboratory in the US, rising through the ranks to Distinguished Staff Member.
+Prior to coming to Hong Kong, he worked at Oak Ridge National Laboratory in the US, rising through the ranks to Distinguished Staff Member.
 He was responsible for the design, construction, and commissioning of VULCAN, a powerful engineering diffractometer at the Spallation Neutron Source, Oak Ridge National Laboratory.
 As a senior scientist in the Neutron Science Directorate, he led innovative research, using neutron scattering as a primary tool, to understand deformation and phase transformation behavior in complex materials.

 2021